-Right rate- variable rate technology and soil sampling
+3.4.2.
+Right Rate - variable rate technology and soil sampling

-The 4R principles recommend soil sampling accompanied with the subsequent application of variable rate technology to develop optimal application rates to support yield-based profits while minimizing N2O emissions through reduction of wastage and redundant application (Agriculture and Agri-Food Canada, 2022).
-Soil sampling is an essential component of variable rate technology as it is what provides producers with a representation of field variability and recommended fertilizer application rates to achieve yield goals.
-Numerous producers that were interviewed have adopted soil sampling on their operations to facilitate implementation of efficient and targeted nitrogen fertilizer usage; however, the AAFC discussion paper states that soil nitrogen testing for annual spring fertilizer application has a low level of adoption in Canada (Agriculture and Agri-Food Canada, 2022).
+Numerous producers that were interviewed have adopted soil sampling on their operations to facilitate implementation of efficient and targeted nitrogen fertilizer usage.
 The labour requirements of soil testing are a barrier for many participants, as the costs associated with the skilled labour required to carry out soil testing, including the hiring of agronomists, and potential length turnaround times to receive analysis and adjust prescription accordingly in a timely manner, can be challenging.
 A standard package in soil testing that provides an overview of nutrient profile has an average cost of approximately four to five dollars per acre.
 Many crop producers associated an increase in efficiency with the adoption of soil testing and variable rate throughout interviews, as these practices effectively reduce potential over-application of fertilizer and costly inputs.
 This aligns with previous data on drivers and barriers of adoption demonstrated by Fertilizer Canada (2021) and Davidson et al. (2019).

-Variable rate technology employs global positioning system (GPS) technology with variable input technology to allow the producers to fertilize crops at different rates in different parts of a field (Bullock & Lowenberg-DeBoer, 2007).
-Additionally, variable rate technology can record the spatial distribution of yields at harvest (Bullock & Lowenberg-DeBoer, 2007).
-Participants expressed a hesitancy to adopt variable rate technology due to a lack of knowledge surrounding yield response.
-The 2021 Fertilizer Use Survey reported that only 13 percent of producers across Canada use variable rate technology on their farms (Fertilizer Canada, 2021).
-Increased information availability and accessibility on the impact of adoption on yield and return of investment, especially from sources that producers trust, such as cooperatives and advocacy groups, was indicated as a potential lever by producers to increase uptake by directly linking adoption with profitability.
 Producer participants felt discouraged when considering the adoption of variable rate technology due to expensive equipment costs and additional levels of farm management.
 "I'm a small farm, so my fear is that we are going to have all the variable rate equipment and we are going to have to hire an agronomist to create this map and soil and fertilizer recommendations, so that's all going to cost me money to invest in my equipment and will I see a return on all of them coming back my way?"
 (Participant 5).
-Hesitancy to adopt and implement a system that relies on what is perceived as advanced technology, especially since the technology would require additional time to learn and understand, threatens self-sufficiency and reliability, highlights how producers grapple as increasingly advanced applications are introduced into precision agriculture.
+Hesitancy to adopt and implement a system that relies on what is perceived as advanced technology, especially since the technology would require additional time to learn and understand, threatens selfsufficiency and reliability, highlights how producers grapple as increasingly advanced applications are introduced into precision agriculture, a method of farming that uses technology such as GPS, drones and sensors.

-Right place- sectional control technology
+3.4.3.
+Right Place - sectional control technology

 Producer participants that adopted sectional control technology emphasized the value it added to their operations.
 "It's something that paid for itself in one season" (Participant 1).
 Sectional control technology utilizes a global positioning system (GPS) to locate, track, and record the position of machinery in the field to limit over application of inputs or application of inputs in undesirable areas (Shockley et al., 2012).
 Sectional control technology automatically responds to turn the appropriate section, nozzle, or row off if the machine passes over an area that has already been covered, reducing overlap of inputs and potentially increasing profits (Shockley et al., 2012).
 Interview discussions with participants highlighted that sectional control technology is potentially well adopted because the savings in fertilizer costs are easily recognized by producers.
 "You're talking about a one-time fee and a very quick payback, and then after that it is putting money in your pocket, and you can calculate that yourself pretty easily" (Participant 1).
-Producers highlighted that sectional control has relatively high adoption rate, some producers remain hesitant to adopt complex technology and view the initial investment in equipment costs as a barrier (Chavas & Nauges, 2020; Soma & Nuckchady, 2021).
+Producers highlighted that sectional control technology is relatively easy to add to existing drills.
+Although sectional control has relatively high adoption rate, some producers remain hesitant to adopt complex technology and view the initial investment in equipment costs as a barrier (Chavas and Nauges, 2020; Soma and Nuckchady, 2021).